 The Kanban Method is a particular approach to Kanban espoused the Lean-Kanban University.
 It is more Theory of Constraints than Lean in that it does not attend to the structure of the teams.
 It suggests starting where the team is and moving forward in small increments.
 While this avoids resistance, it risks stagnation and the immediate improvement that may come from some obvious changes.
-We have found that the Kanban method is not usually the best way to always start with (see Why You Need a Hybrid System).
+We have found that the Kanban method is not usually the best way to always start with.
 If one studies Lean, there are three steps to creating balanced flow:

 We believe starting to use Kanban Software development should include all three of these, not just kanban as in the Kanban Method.
 Teamwork means to start teams if possible.
 While an attractive aspect of Kanban is that it doesn’t require teams, that doesn’t make teams any less valuable if they can be formed.
 Most teams or work groups develop software in the wrong order.
 They do analysis, design, code, and then test.
 Test-first is very critical.
 Test-first at the story level is known as Acceptance Test-Driven Development.
 It changes the order of the workflow and is a much more effective way of developing software.
 There are few places where ATDD isn’t something to start as soon as possible.